Manuel-Suarez-Abascal/official-blog/docs/_posts/how-to-create-a-restful-api-with-nodejs-expressjs-mongodb-2..md

 Continuing from where we left off, we have now a server running on port `5000`.
 Now, let's create the `routes` to perform [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on a `posts` object.

-Let's create a folder from the project's `root` directory called `server`.
-Inside this folder, we'll create a folder named `routes` & a folder `api` inside of it.
+Inside the `server` folder, we'll create another folder named `routes` & a folder `api` inside of it.
 Finally, inside the `api` folder, we'll create the file `posts.js` which will hold all our `routes`.

 From the project's `root` directory, run the command:
 ```
-mkdir server && cd server && mkdir routes && cd routes && mkdir api && cd api && touch posts.js
+cd server && mkdir routes && cd routes && mkdir api && cd api && touch posts.js
 ```

 In the `posts.js` file, copy the following code snippet: